AmoebeLabs/material3-themes-manual/docs/using/in-cards.md

 ##:material-home-floor-3: Using M3 colors
-The M3 primary, secundary, tertiary and error reference and system color palettes and surface elevation colors.
+The M3 primary, secondary, tertiary and error reference and system color palettes and surface elevation colors.

 ###:material-home-floor-3: Reference colors